camptocamp/docker-odoo-project/README.md

 If you want to script migration parts, you can write a script using `erppeek`.

 Sidenote: You can still use SQL scripts the same as before

-### Python Libraries

-If you use the official Odoo V7 or the OCA prior to https://github.com/OCA/OCB/commit/b2e48ad8b7cbd62d366e6ffee1861a6085999ce0, you will need to run the script `replace_dependencies.sh` in your Dockerfile (check [Dockerfile](example/odoo/Dockerfile) as example) in order to use renamed version of old Python libraries (e.g. *PIL* and *pychart*, now named *Pillow* and *Python-Chart*).

 ### Demo Data